-There was a time when an unhappy client went away never to return and at worse just shared their dissatisfaction with some friends and family.
-But now thanks to social media things have changed.
-Unhappy clients don’t just go away; many of them get online to sites like Yelp and Amazon and broadcast their disapproval as far and wide as possible; and it can seriously hurt your spa or massage practice.
-A survey conducted by BrightLocal in 2014 found that 88 percent of consumers read online reviews to determine the quality of a local business and that 39 percent read reviews on a regular basis.
+There was a time when an unhappy client went away never to return and, at worse, just shared their dissatisfaction with some friends and family.
+But now, thanks to social media, things have changed.
+Unhappy clients don’t just go away; many of them get online to sites like Yelp and Amazon and broadcast their disapproval as far and wide as possible, and it can seriously hurt your spa or massage practice.
+A survey conducted by BrightLocal in 2014 found that 88 percent of consumers read online reviews to determine the quality of a local business and that 39 percent read reviews regularly.

-Today, the power of social media and in particular online reviews means that every one of your clients plays a role in marketing your spa or massage practice.
-Considering the importance of word-of-mouth marketing to your business (Verizon and Small Business Trends conducted a survey of Philadelphia small business owners.
-In answer to the question “how do your customers find out about your business,” 85 percent of respondents replied “word of mouth.”), you want to be sure your clients leave very satisfied after a massage or skin care treatment and sing your praises on and off line.
+Today, the power of social media and, in particular, online reviews means that every one of your clients plays a role in marketing your spa or massage practice.
+Considering the importance of word-of-mouth marketing to your business (Verizon and Small Business Trends surveyed Philadelphia small business owners.
+In answer to the question “how do your customers find out about your business,” 85 percent of respondents replied “word of mouth.”), you want to be sure your clients leave very satisfied after a massage or skin care treatment and sing your praises on and offline.

 Monitor your online reviews